US court upholds Texas law mandating age verification for online porn | Law-Order

 The plaintiffs appealed, and the 5th Circuit put Ezra's order on hold while it considered the appeal, allowing Texas to begin enforcing the law in November.
 The state last month sued Canada-based Aylo Global Entertainment, which operates Pornhub.com and other leading adult websites, for allegedly violating the law.
 Circuit Judge Jerry Smith, writing for the majority on Thursday, said online age verification was equivalent to requiring in-person age verification to buy pornographic magazines, which has been upheld by the U.S. Supreme Court.
 Treating it differently "implies that the invention of the Internet somehow reduced the scope of the state's ability to protect children," he wrote.

 Smith, who was joined by Circuit Judge Jennifer Walker Elrod, affirmed Ezra's ruling blocking part of the law requiring websites to warn that pornography was addictive and harmed mental health.
 He wrote that compelling the plaintiffs to make statements they disagree with violated their free-speech rights.
 Circuit Judge Patrick Higginbotham, in a dissent, agreed with the lower court ruling.
 All three judges were appointed by Republican presidents.
-(Reporting By Brendan Pierson in New York Editing by Alexia Garamfalvi and Matthew Lewis)
+(Reporting By Brendan Pierson in New York Editing by Alexia Garamfalvi, Matthew Lewis and Richard Chang) )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)